Have Questions?

 New Beginnings Recovery is 14.9 miles from Pell City, Alabama

 New Beginnings Recovery has long been dedicated to helping individuals recovery after a period of alcohol and drug addiction.
-It has been doing this within Pell City, Alabama and in the surrounding areas for quite some time.
+It has been doing this within Pell City, AL. and in the surrounding areas for quite some time.
 Today, New Beginnings Recovery provides services like rational emotive behavioral therapy, dual diagnosis drug rehab, trauma-related counseling, contingency management/motivational incentive, group therapy, relapse prevention - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 New Beginnings Recovery believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it provides various programs, like domestic violence, transgender or (LGBT) clients, active duty military, self-help groups, persons who have experienced sexual abuse, persons with eating disorders - among other services listed in the following sections.

 New Beginnings Recovery offers inpatient drug addiction treatment, short term drug rehab facilities, intensive outpatient treatment, long term drug abuse treatment, detox programs and others.
 New Beginnings Recovery has aftercare plans that are useful in helping clients after they check out of rehab.
 This alcohol and drug rehab program also uses treatment types that can help you create both lasting and permanent stability.